-Coaching is an amazing process and many don't know there are many theories and research studies that support what we do.
+Coaching is an amazing process, and many don't know there are several theories and research studies that support what we do.
 Knowing this body of knowledge helps us be better practitioners.
 It also empowers us to articulate and describe what we do in ways that the individual life coaching client to the top tier corporation can understand and want to experience.
-To do this we bring together the top thinkers in leadership, medicine and beyond to share the best knoweldge out there, to our community.
+To do this we bring together the top thinkers in leadership, medicine and beyond to share the best knowledge out there, to our community.
 Together we can impact the world.

 Carol embodies the IOC goal of bringing science and practice together as seen in her academic and professional practice.
-She is a leadership coach with over 25 years experience helping leaders raise the bar on their performance and managing their success.
-She is most interested in high-stakes coaching when the stakes are high, outcomes are uncertain and it can be necessary to intervene quickly.
+She is a leadership coach with over 30 years experience helping leaders raise the bar on their performance and managing their success.
+She is most interested in high stakes coaching when the stakes are high, outcomes are uncertain, and it can be necessary to intervene quickly.

 Dr. Kauffman has extensive coaching experience with over 40,000 hours of client contact.
-She works with multi-national organization either on an individual basis or in tandem with large-scale leadership development programs.
-A sampling of clients includes: Ahold, Astra Zeneca, Baker & McKenzie, BCG, Bombardier, Egon Zehnder, Linklaters, McKinsey, Norton Rose, Tube Lines, Unilever, Vanderbilt University & School of Medicine and Wellington Management Company
+She works with multi-national organizations either on an individual basis or in tandem with large-scale leadership development programs.
+A sampling of clients includes: Ahold, Astra Zeneca, Baker & McKenzie, BCG, Bombardier, Cisco, ConsenSys, Direct Line Group, Egon Zehnder, Genentech, Indeed, Informatica, Linklaters, Mastercard, McKinsey, TriNet, Unilever, Value Retail, Vanderbilt University & School of Medicine and Wellington Management Company

 In addition to coaching, she has designed and delivered Leader as Coach training programs to hundreds of business and physician leaders.
 These include programs at Unilever, Massachusetts General Hospital, Health Dialog/BUPA and Infosys.
 Carol is also the Chief Supervisor of the Meyler Campbell Business Coach Programme, The Alexander Partnership in the UK, and supervised the BCG Europe/Middle East fleet of leadership coaches.
 She also individually supervises 25 Leadership Coaches in UK, Europe, US and Asia.

-For the past 25 years Dr. Kauffman has taught at Harvard Medical School where she is an Assistant Professor and the Founder/Executive Director of the Institute of Coaching.
-She is also the Director of Faculty Coach Training at Massachusetts General Hospital.
-In 2009 she received a $2,000,000 award to create the Institute.
-As a leader with an entrepreneurial spirit she launched: the Institute of Coaching Professional Organization with 1,600 members; founded and co-chairs the Coaching in Leadership and Healthcare Conference at Harvard Medical School; the International Coaching Leadership Forum and with Manfred Kets de Vries is the annual featured speaker at the European School of Management and Technology Coaching Colloquia.
+For over 30 years Dr. Kauffman has taught at Harvard Medical School where she is an Assistant Professor.
+She is the Founder of the Institute of Coaching (IOC) which began with a $2,000,000 award she received in 2009 from the Harnisch Foundation.
+As a leader with an entrepreneurial spirit, she launched: the Institute of Coaching membership program which now has over 4000 members worldwide; founded and co-chairs the Coaching in Leadership and Healthcare Conference, a collaboration of the IOC, McLean and Harvard Medical School; the International Coaching Leadership Forum and with Manfred Kets de Vries is the annual featured speaker at the European School of Management and Technology Coaching Colloquia.
 She recently chaired the annual meeting of the Consulting Psychologist division of the American Psychological Association and the Applied & Applied Research Division at the International Positive Psychology Association conference.